runceel/ReactiveProperty/README.md

 ## How to use XAML platform

-ReactiveProperty can use XAML platform application.
+ReactiveProperty can use XAML platform application (ex.
+UWP / WPF / Xamarin).
-It can use Universal Windows Platform, WPF and Xamarin.
-Here, I would like to explain the use of in the UWP.

-Binding to MainPage with previous PersonViewModel.
-Write code behind.
+This article explains how to use this library on UWP.

+Bind above `PersonViewModel` to `MainPage` like following.

 ```cs
 public sealed partial class MainPage : Page